errsole/errsole.js/docs/oracledb-storage.md

 ### Web Dashboard Access

+After completing the setup, you can access the Errsole Web Dashboard through the following methods:

+1. **Local Environment:** Open your web browser and visit `http://localhost:8001/`.
+2. **Remote Server:** If you have deployed Errsole on a remote server, use the server's IP address or domain name followed by the port number (e.g., YourServerIP:8001 or YourDomain:8001).

+#### Note

-Once you have completed the setup, access the Errsole Web Dashboard at [http://localhost:8001/](http://localhost:8001/).
-If you have initialized Errsole using a different port or specified a custom path, make sure to adjust the URL accordingly.
-Replace 8001 with your chosen port and append your custom path at the end of the URL.
+If you initialized Errsole with a different port or specified a custom path, adjust the URL as follows:

+1. Replace 8001 with your chosen port number.
+2. Append your custom path to the end of the URL.

+`http(s)://YourServerIP:CustomPort/YourCustomPath`

 ### Proxy Middleware Configuration